Are our podcasts helping you to pray?

 THANK YOU FOR LISTENING!

 Did you know that listeners like you are helping to make these podcasts possible?
 Let us know that our podcasts are important to you by becoming a monthly supporter today: stjosemaria.org/give

 Additional ways to support the podcast:

 - Leave us a review on iTunes and SoundCloud.
 This will help us get the podcast in front of more listeners.
 Just click on iTunes or SoundCloud

-- Share your podcast comments and recommendations with us at: firstname.lastname@example.org
+- Share your comments and feedback with us at: firstname.lastname@example.org